 The surface pro overheating issue is hindering a lot of users.
 Microsoft surface pro is a renowned product for its flexibility and portability.
 It is one of the choices users are looking forward to.

 But nowadays users are facing the overheating issue.
-Even on the normal workload, it heats up.
+Sometimes even on a normal workload, it heats up.
 Many users have reported this abnormal temperature related issue.
-No user can adjust with it, as even on touch they can feel the heat.
-We can understand, this is very disheartening.
+No user can adjust to it, as even on touch they can feel the heat.
+We can understand, that this is very annoying.

 Surface Pro Overheating: Problem Overview

 Under the “Surface Pro overheating” issue, users observe unusual heating up of their Surface pro.
 Even on a normal workaround, it heats up.
 Some users faced overheating issues while charging their Surface Pro.
 There can be any random or internal reason behind this.
 Some of them are mentioned below: